Terms and conditions apply.

 As a "thank you" for carrying the Mastercard® Gold Card™, cardholders will receive luxury gifts throughout their membership.
 The program has no set schedule or frequency, and the gifts may vary in value.
 But past cardholders have received items such as personally engraved, gold-plated pens as a part of the program.

 Finally, Mastercard® Gold Card™ cardholders can expect to receive exclusive access to events, golf courses and Priceless® Surprises.
 The company doesn't divulge what these surprises may be, choosing instead to say, "You never know where, when or who we will surprise next!"

 Average Rewards Rates

 The Mastercard® Gold Card™ offers an underwhelming rewards program when you consider its high annual fee.
 You will earn a 2% value for airfare redemptions with no blackout dates or seat restrictions.
 2% value for cash back redemptions.
 Earn one point for every one dollar spent.
 You can easily find the same rate with many no-annual-fee cash-back cards, such as the Discover it® Cash Back.
 However, if you choose to redeem those points for airfare or cash-back redemptions, your rewards rate increases to 2 points per dollar spent.

 The company values its points at 1 cent each, since 50,000 points can be redeemed for a $1,000 airline ticket.

 24-Karat Bragging Rights

-The most obvious perk of the Barclays gold card (Barclays is the issuer, by way of Luxury Card) is the fact that it's plated in 24-karat gold.
+The most obvious perk of the Barclays gold card (Barclays is the issuer, by way of Luxury Card) is the fact that it's patented 24K-gold-plated front and carbon back—weighing 22 grams.
 This is purely a style perk, as we doubt you'd be able to resell the card for its gold content.